Why a dedicated anti-corruption programme?

-We’ve joined the Coalition for the International Anti-Corruption Court as a Convening Partner.
-Our mission is to raise awareness and build support across Africa for the treaty that will establish this vital institution to enforce the crimes of corruption defined in the United Nations Convention against Corruption (UNCAC).
+We’ve joined the Coalition for the International Anti-Corruption Court (IACCourt) as a Convening Partner.
+Our mission is to raise awareness and build support across Africa for the treaty that will establish this vital institution to enforce the law against the crimes of corruption as defined in the United Nations Convention against Corruption (UNCAC).

 Programmes